python-geeks/Automation-scripts/random_wallpaper/README.md

 # Random wallpaper

-Basic script for changing wallpaper on Windows.
+Basic script for changing wallpaper on your Windows.

 ## Setup and activate virtual environment :
 For Unix based systems please execute the following command to create venv and install requirements.